learn-co-curriculum/phase-4-deploying-rails-api-to-render/README.md

 ### Connecting the New Databases to Your Web Services

 The final step in the process is to update the bird app's Web Service so that it points to the new database.
-From the Render database, select the bird app, then click "Environment" in the nav on the left.
+From the Render dashboard, select the bird app, then click "Environment" in the nav on the left.
 Delete the value associated with the DATABASE_URL key and replace it with the Internal URL for the new `bird_app_db` database.
-Now, if you click the app's URL, you should see the JSON with the list of birds.
+Now, if you click the app's URL, you should see the JSON for the list of birds.

 ## Conclusion